MartinJohannesNilsen/MartinJohannesNilsen/README.md

 ### 👋 Who am I?

 I am a norwegian student studying **computer engineering** at NTNU, Trondheim.
 Currently on the third year of my bachelors degree, and in the mindset of starting on a masters degree next year.
-Furthermore, I work as a **student assistant** for the students in the year underneath me.
-In addition to this, my passion is sports, technology (obviously), social networking (add me on LinkedIn) and programming.
+Furthermore, I work as a **learning assistant** for the students in the year underneath me.
+In addition to this, I'm always motivated to learn more, seeking new social relations and trying to have the courage to seek discomfort when opportunities arise.

-I also have my portfolio of latest projects hosted at www.martinnilsen.no
+I also have a portfolio of my latest projects hosted at www.martinnilsen.no

 ### 🔭 At the moment

-I am working on my bachelors project, trying to classify variety in sitting posture over time with machine learning algorithms on accelerometer/gyrocsope-data from IMU-sensors.
-Research based and will be developing a UI for making it an application during our project.
+I am working on my bachelors project, trying to classify sitting postures with machine learning algorithms on accelerometer/gyrocsope-data from IMU-sensors.
+Furthermore, we will be developing a GUI for watching how your sitting posture varies over time.

 ### 🌐 Social network